 How to get involved

-Please do subscribe to our mailing list if you would like to stay up-to-date with our latest seminar series, conferences, problem solving days and other applied mathematics related activities - including funding opportunities!
+If you would like to subscribe to our mailing list, please click here and hit send to stay up-to-date with our latest seminar series, conferences, problem solving days and other applied mathematics related activities - including funding opportunities!

 SIAM Student Membership

 If you are interested, or would like to get involved in, state-of-the-art applied mathematical research, we strongly encourage you to join the Society for Industrial and Applied Mathematics (SIAM).
 Membership provides a great opportunity to connect with professional applied mathematicians and, thanks to Warwick's Student Chapter, membership is free for all Warwick students.

 Please see the SIAM Student Membership page for a full list of benefits and further details on how to sign up.
 If you do sign up, please indicate your association with the Warwick Student Chapter as this helps us show SIAM that our chapter is alive and well.